+44 (0)1273 732 888

 Image credit: ALPA PROD / Shutterstock

 Stan Carey is a scientist turned editor and writer.
 He blogs for Emphasis about how to harness the power of plain language in your professional writing.
-He tweets at @StanCarey.
+He also gives an Irishman's take on the English language on his blog, Sentence First, and tweets at @StanCarey.

 Posted by: Stan Carey